appaquet/extindex-rs/README.md

 The index allows random lookups and sorted scans.
 An indexed entry consists of a key and a value.
-The key needs to implement `Eq` and `Ord`, and both the key and values need to implement a `Encodable` trait for serialization to and from disk.
+The key needs to implement `Eq` and `Ord`, and both the key and values need to implement a `Serializable` trait for serialization to and from disk.

 The index is built using a skip list like data structure, but in which lookups are starting from the end of the index instead of from the beginning.
 This allow building the index in a single